dorhelium/Shopify-Backend-Challenge/README.md

 * Bulk add/delete images from user's own image store are allowed.
 These APIs are **transactional** to ensure all or none during bulk add/delete.
 These actions require authentication.

 * The images are accepted and returned as Base64 format.
+To convert an image into Base64 format, consider using this link https://www.w3docs.com/tools/image-base64.
 In the database, images are stored as byte arrays.

 <br>